top of page

 Understanding the Tithe: A Deep Dive into Biblical Principles

 The Hebrew word for tithe is ma’aser, meaning “a tenth.”
 During the times of the tabernacle and temple, tithing was not optional.
-It was a divine ordinance woven into Israel’s covenantal life.
+It was a divine ordinance woven into Israel’s daily life.
 This practice honored God and sustained His appointed servants.
 Tithing was a sacred system of provision and worship.

 In contrast to modern church practices, ancient Israel had various types of tithes, each outlined in scripture.
 They operated a multi-tiered tithing system, often understood as three distinct tithes.
 Each tithe had a specific purpose, frequency, and intended recipient.
 The tithing system followed a Sabbatical seven-year cycle.
 The seventh year was known as the year of release, or Shemittah.
 During this year, the land rested, no tithes were collected, and debts were forgiven.
 After this, another seven-year cycle began in the eighth year.